harveyff/slate/source/index.html.md

    };
 ```

-Subscribe to the rise or fall of 24-hour deals in a single or multiple markets
+This topic sends the rise or fall of 24-hour deals in a single or multiple markets.

 ### Params